AmauryD/ember-base-form-validation/README.md

 Contributing
 ------------------------------------------------------------------------------

-:exclamation: New to EmberJS community don't hesitate to contribute and correct me on bad practices See the [Contributing](CONTRIBUTING.md) guide for details.
+:exclamation: I'm new to EmberJS community , don't hesitate to contribute !
+See the [Contributing](CONTRIBUTING.md) guide for details.